 Dr. John Christopher, the famed natural herbalist, was persecuted relentlessly by the government

-for his practice of herbal medicine all the while assisting patients in curing heart disease, cancer, tuberculosis,
+for his practice of herbal medicine all the while assisting patients in helping heart disease, cancer,

 One of his greatest stories in his long career was how he could instantly stop a heart attack if he could get

-the patient to drink a glass of warm Capsicum water.
+the patient to drink a glass of warm cayenne water.
 He said, "A teaspoon of cayenne should bring the patient

 out of the heart attack."

-While this is not directly related to Capsicum and heart health, with internal hemorrhaging, if the patient can
+While this is not directly related to cayenne and heart health, with internal hemorrhaging, if the patient

-drink a glass of extra warm Capsicum water, Dr. Christopher wrote, "...by the count of ten the bleeding will
+can drink a glass of extra warm Capsicum water, Dr. Christopher wrote, "...by the count of ten the bleeding

 Perhaps now you can see why Capsicum is regarded as a true "miracle herb."
 With over 700,000 thousands Americans